-Ashton Woods USA L.L.C. (the "Company" or "Ashton Woods"), operating as Ashton Woods Homes, is a limited liability company that designs, builds, and markets attached and detached single-family homes under the Ashton Woods Homes and Starlight Homes brand names.
-The Company offers entry-level, move-up, and multi-move-up homes under the Ashton Woods Homes brand name and also offers entry-level homes under the Starlight Homes brand name.
+Ashton Woods USA L.L.C. (the "Company" or "Ashton Woods"), operating as Ashton Woods Homes, is a limited liability company that designs, builds, and markets detached and attached single-family homes under the Ashton Woods Homes and Starlight Homes brand names.
+The Company offers entry-level, move-up, and multi-move-up homes under the Ashton Woods Homes brand name and offers entry-level homes under the Starlight Homes brand name.
 The Company has operations in the following markets:

-East: Raleigh, Charleston, Atlanta, Orlando, and Southwest Florida (Tampa, Sarasota, and Naples)Central: Houston, Dallas, Austin, San Antonio, and Phoenix
+East:Raleigh, Charleston, Atlanta, Orlando, and Southwest Florida (Tampa, Sarasota, and Naples)Central:Houston, Dallas, Austin, San Antonio, and Phoenix

-Included in the segments are Starlight Homes communities in Atlanta, Orlando, Dallas, Austin, and Phoenix.
+Included in the segments are Starlight Homes communities across all of our markets.